folkswhocode/awesome-diversity/README.md

 - [Women Techmakers](https://www.womentechmakers.com/) - Google's program that provides visibility, community, and resources for women in technology.
 - [Women Who Code](https://www.womenwhocode.com/) - Women Who Code is a global community empowering women to excel in technology fields through resources, job boards, conference scholarships and other member benefits.
 - [Women Who Tech](https://www.womenwhotech.com/) - Nonprofit organization to bring together talented and renowned women breaking new ground in technology to transform the world and inspire change.
+- [Wonder Women Tech](https://wonderwomentech.com/) - Organization that produces year-round programming and national and international conferences that highlight, educate, and celebrate women and diversity in STEAM (Science, Technology, Engineering, Arts, Math), innovation and entrepreneurialism.
 - [YesWeTech](http://yeswetech.org/) - Feminist community working for an egalitarian and proud culture of women interested in technology.

 ## Conferences